maratbn/LoginRequirePress/loginrequirepress/readme.txt

   default WordPress logic without this plugin.
 * Explicitly listing-out the Private, Login-Protected, and Passcode/Password-Protected posts.
 * Added plugin activation check for PHP version >= 5.4
+* Revised screenshot 1 to display the latest UI, and added screenshot 2.

 = 0.1.2 =
 * Minor improvement to plugin WordPress description meta field.